GRTLCollaboration/Experimental_tools/README.md

   * For the moment only the Hamiltonian Constraint is solved, but the intention is to make this more general.
     See the [wiki](https://github.com/GRChombo/GRChombo/wiki) for further details of the current setup.

+* Files for intermediate checkpointing if the mesh hierarchy gets very deep.

 # GRChombo
 GRChombo is a new open-source code for numerical general relativity simulations.
 It is developed and maintained by a collaboration of numerical relativists with a